-1 "(3) In addition to any other information provided 2 by law, the commissioner shall include in the department's 3 annual report information about the number or kind of audits 4 or assessments conducted in the year covered by the report.

-- "(4) The department shall not use the amounts of taxes assessed by an employee of the department as: - 7 "a.
-The basis of a production quota system for 8 employees; or - 9 "b.
-The basis for evaluating an employee's performance.

-- "(5) The department shall establish procedures for monitoring the performance of department employees which may include the use of evaluations obtained from taxpayers. - "(6) INSTALLMENT PAYMENTS. - 15 "a.
-The commissioner is authorized to enter into 16 written agreements to allow any taxpayer to pay any tax in 17 installment payments if the commissioner determines that such an agreement will facilitate collection of the tax.
-18 19 Notwithstanding the preceding sentence, such agreements shall be entered into only regarding a tax liability resulting from 20 2.1 a final assessment from which an appeal can no longer be 22 taken, unless the right to appeal is waived by the taxpayer in 23 writing, and such agreements shall not extend for a period 24 exceeding 12 months, provided, that any such agreement may be 25 renewed at the discretion of the commissioner for succeeding

-1 periods not to exceed 12 months.
-The commissioner shall only 2 be authorized to enter such an agreement with regard to a tax 3 administered or collected by the department.
-4 "b.
-The commissioner may terminate, alter, or modify 5 any agreement entered into hereunder if: 6 "1.
-Information provided by the taxpayer to the 7 commissioner prior to the date of such agreement was 8 inaccurate or incomplete; 9 "2.
-The taxpayer fails to pay any installment at the 10 time such installment payment is due under such agreement; 11 "3.
-The taxpayer fails to pay any other tax 12 liability due the department at the time such liability is 13 due, unless the taxpayer has appealed such other liability 14 pursuant to the terms of this chapter; 15 "4.
-The financial condition of the taxpayer has 16 significantly changed; 17 "5.
-The taxpayer fails to provide a financial 18 condition update as requested by the commissioner; or 19 "6.
-The commissioner believes that collection of any 20 tax to which an agreement under this provision relates is in 21 jeopardy.
-22 "c.
-The commissioner shall have sole authority or 23 discretion to enter into or amend, modify, or terminate any installment payment agreement provided for herein.
+- "(2) The department shall maintain a continuing education program to train employees of the department and to provide them with a current knowledge of state and applicable federal tax laws. - "(3) In addition to any other information provided by law, the commissioner shall include in the department's annual report information about the number or kind of audits or assessments conducted in the year covered by the report. - "(4) The department shall not use the amounts of taxes assessed by an employee of the department as: - "a.
+The basis of a production quota system for employees; or - "b.
+The basis for evaluating an employee's performance. - "(5) The department shall establish procedures for monitoring the performance of department employees which may include the use of evaluations obtained from taxpayers. - "(6) INSTALLMENT PAYMENTS. - "a.
+The commissioner is authorized to enter into written agreements to allow any taxpayer to pay any tax in installment payments if the commissioner determines that such agreement will facilitate collection of such tax. - Notwithstanding the preceding sentence, such agreements shall be entered into only regarding a tax that has been finally - 27 assessed by the department and not appealed liability resulting from a final assessment from which an appeal can no 1 2 longer be taken, unless the right to appeal is waived by the taxpayer in writing, and such agreements shall not extend for 3 a period exceeding 12 months, provided, that any such agreement may be renewed at the discretion of the commissioner 5 6 for succeeding periods not to exceed 12 months.
+The 7 commissioner shall only be authorized to enter such an agreement with regard to a tax administered or collected by 8 9 the department.
+10 "b.
+The commissioner may terminate, alter, or modify 11 any agreement entered into hereunder if: 12 "1.
+Information provided by the taxpayer to the 13 commissioner prior to the date of such agreement was 14 inaccurate or incomplete; "2.
+The taxpayer fails to pay any installment at the 15 time such installment payment is due under such agreement; 16 17 "3.
+The taxpayer fails to pay any other tax liability due the department at the time such liability is 18 19 due, unless the taxpayer has appealed such other liability pursuant to the terms of this chapter; 20 21 "4.
+The financial condition of the taxpayer has 22 significantly changed; 23 "5.
+The taxpayer fails to provide a financial 24 condition update as requested by the commissioner; or "6.
+The commissioner believes that collection of any 25 26 tax to which an agreement under this provision relates is in jeopardy.

+"c.
+The commissioner shall have sole authority or discretion to enter into or amend, modify, or terminate any installment payment agreement provided for herein.
 The commissioner shall promulgate regulations necessary for the implementation of this provision.